ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. In the **Connection requests** table, locate the request from the consumer.
 1. Use the menu (︙) to **Permit** the connection.

    The *Permit connection request* dialog gives you an option to create a policy to automatically permit all requests from the same account ID. **Leave it unchecked for now**.
-In the future this can accelerate the process of consumers requesting connections from this account.
+In the future this can speed up the process of consumers requesting connections from this account.
    {: tip}

 1. Click **Permit**.